shoelace-style/shoelace/docs/components/animation.md

 ### Animations & Easings

 This example demonstrates all of the baked-in animations and easings.
-All animations were generated based on the popular [Animate.css](https://animate.style/) and [Animista](https://animista.net/) projects.
+Animations are based on those found in the popular [Animate.css](https://animate.style/) library.

 ```html preview
 <div class="animation-sandbox">